GemeenteNijmegen/component-library/components/stepper/README.md

 The stepper is designed to work with up to six steps and should appear only once per page.

-The stepper is linear, allowing only forward progression once each step is valid.
+The stepper allows both forward and backward progression once each step is valid.

+Back buttons should only be included on the steps that need it.
+For instance, not step 1.

 The step labels and form input can be changed freely to suit your needs.